open-telemetry/opentelemetry-specification/specification/trace/api.md

 A `Span` MUST have the ability to add events.
 Events have a time associated with the moment when they are added to the `Span`.

-An `Event` is defined by the following properties:
+An `Event` is semantically defined by the following properties:

 - Name of the event.
 - A timestamp for the event.
 Either the time at which the event was added or a custom timestamp provided by the user.
 - [`Attributes`](../common/common.md#attributes) further describing the event.

-The `Event` SHOULD be an immutable type.

 The Span interface MUST provide: